Here are more aerial images of Campbellton, New Brunswick and area — this time featuring the beautiful fall colours the region is famous for.

 The same video clip has been posted on YouTube.
 It’s quite sharp … and beyond cool to view it in 2K in ‘full screen’ mode.
 It’s like ‘you’re there.’

-Fasten your seat belt … we’re off to paradise!
+Fasten your seat belt … we’re off to a special corner of Canada where nature does not stop smiling.

 Remember to click on the photos.
 [Note: the cover image isn’t clickable, but you can click on it further on in the post.]